 - Be able to sing major scales using letter names or scale-degree numbers.

 - For students who have experience in sight singing and ear training, practice singing and dictating simple diatonic melodies.
 Practice singing major and minor scales in all keys.

-Information regarding note reading, key signatures, scales, and intervals can be found in most theory texts.
+Note: Information about note reading, key signatures, scales, and intervals can be found in most theory texts.
 If you plan to study a theory text to acquire skills beyond those listed above, we recommend Harmony and Voice Leading, 2d ed.
 (New York: Harcourt Brace Jovanovich, Inc. 1978) by Edward Aldwell and Carl Schachter.

 Undergraduate Transfer Examination in Music Theory